 Form a Steering Committee to establish the goals for the residency and complete the application.
-During the residency, this group provides support, assistance and resources for the artist and students.
-With the support of an AIE partner, the group will also complete administrative and on-site tasks related to carrying out the residency.
+During the residency, this group provides support and resources for the Teaching Artist and students.
+With the support of an AIE Partner, the Steering Committee will also complete administrative and on-site tasks related to carrying out the residency.

 STEP 2 – Review AIE Guidelines and Complete Application

-Before completing your school’s application, the Steering Committee will review the AIE residency guidelines.
-The guidelines are designed to help your group propose a well-defined and focused residency application.
-Once completed and received, applications are submitted to a panel process and applicants are notified of their application status in the spring.
+Before completing the application, review the AIE Guidelines with your Steering Committee.
+This document is designed to help your group propose a well-defined and focused residency application.
+Once completed and received, applications are submitted to an independent panel.
+Applicants are notified of their application status in late spring.
 Find assistance completing your application here.

 STEP 3 – Attend AIE Orientation